parthiv-dev/decentralised-trading-platform/README.md

 At the very top you are going to see some basic account and wallet information.
 Here you can also connect and disconnect you wallet.

-Next you will see the title, as well as your Pokemon contract and Trading Platform contract address.
+Next, you will see the title, as well as your Pokémon contract and Trading Platform contract address.

-Underneath you will find following tabs:
+Underneath you will find the following tabs:
 - My Cards & Mint
 - Marketplace
 - Auctions
 - Admin Panel (only for the contract owner at address #0)

-We encourage the user to the test the intuitive functionalities of the trading platform without providing step-by-step instructions!
+We encourage the user to test the intuitive functionalities of the trading platform without providing step-by-step instructions!

 #### My Cards & Mint

 Here you can:
-- Mint new Pokemons (if you are authorized)
+- Mint new Pokémon (if the user is the owner of the contract)
-- View your Pokemon Cards
+- View your Pokémon Cards
-- Manage your cards i.e. list them for fixed price sale or auctions
+- Manage your cards, i.e. list them for fixed price sale or auctions
-- Withdraw funds you made from (re-)selling Pokemons
+- Withdraw funds you made from (re-)selling Pokémons

 #### Marketplace

 Here you can:
-- View Pokemons which have been listed for fixed price sale
+- View Pokémon which have been listed for fixed price sale
-- Buy Pokemons which other users have listed for fixed price sale
+- Buy Pokémon which other users have listed for fixed price sale

 #### Auctions

 Here you can:
-- View Pokemons which have been listed for the auction
+- View Pokémon which have been listed for the auction
-- Bid for Pokemons which other users have listed for fixed price sale
+- Bid for Pokémon which other users have listed for fixed price sale
 - Close the auction after expiry of the auction duration

 >**Tip**: Set a low auction duration (e.g. 1 minute)

 #### Admin Panel (only for the contract owner)

-Here the owner of the contract can
+Here, the owner of the contract can
-- add/remove minters
+- add/remove `_minters`
-- pause/unpause the contract for security purposes
+- Pause/unpause the contract for security purposes

 ---